itachi47/DogDoorSimulator/README.md

 # Dog Door Simulator
-This simulator simulate a automatic openning of door when the dog wants to go outside, and closes the door automatically, which recognise the bark of the door for openning it.
+This simulator simulate a automatic openning of door when the dog wants to go outside, and closes the door automatically, which recognise the bark of the dog for openning it.